General relativistic limit of f(R) gravity in the horizon scale of black hole: Photon orbit with Kerr Scalaron metric and test of no-hair theorem

+In this section we study the behaviour of null rays in the Kerr and Kerr Scalaron metric.
+Motion of the null rays and their lensing in Schwarzschild geometry is easily generated (\cite{PhysRevD.100.024018}).
+The practice is to check how the null rays are traced backward to the critical curve of apparent radius (critical impact parameter) $b_c = 3\sqrt{3}M$, below which the rays asymptotically approach the unstable bound orbit at $r = 3M$.
+The method involves solving the geodesic equations for $(r, \phi)$ - the radial and azimuthal coordinates on a Cartesian plane.
+The effective potential $V_{eff}(r)$ affects the null rays depending on the impact parameter $b$.
+The effective potential for the Kerr and Kerr Scalaron metric are obtained for the equatorial plane ($\theta = \pi/2$) as

+Here $a$ denotes the spin of the black hole and $b$ is the impact parameter, defined as $b = L/E$.

+In the rotating case of the behaviour of the null rays is much less tractable as compared to the Schwarzschild counterpart.
+The trajectories of the prograde and retrograde rays are governed by two impact parameters and the null rays can be described by integrating the geodesic equations.
+In order to have a clear picture we confine trajectories to the equatorial plane by setting $\theta = \pi/2$.
+We also consider the Carter's constant to be 0 and proceed by following the evolution of the $(r, \phi)$ geodesics as

+here $p^r$ and $p^{\phi}$ are radial and azimuthal momenta of the null rays which depend on all other parameters defined earlier.

+We generate the null ray trajectories for Kerr metric and the Kerr Scalaron metric for black hole spin $\chi =0.7$ and identify scalaron mass which produces a Kerr like pattern of the null rays.

+Figure \ref{fig:6} shows the change in the null trajectories and we observe that for the Kerr Scalaron metric with $10^{-16}$ eV maps exactly to the Kerr metric, while $10^{-17}$ eV and $10^{-19}$ eV scalarons deviate from the Kerr case.
+We observe that the shadow size as well as the prograde and retrograde photon radii increase as the scalaron mass decreases.

+The author in \cite{2018ApJ...855...70K} reported impact of scalaron mass on light deflection angle at the scale of the very compact stellar orbits near the GC black hole.
+It was suggested that deviation from GR predicted deflection angle becomes smaller than $0.1 \mu$as at impact parameter of 50 au, if scalarons are massive enough ($M_{\psi} \geq 10^{-18}$ eV).
+This was a preliminary indication that massive scalaron reproduce GR like results.
+We reproduce the claim on scalaron mass based on light deflection angle through the scales near the black hole horizon.

-\subsection{Test of "no-hair" theorem}
+\subsection{Test of no-hair theorem}

-Testing the "no-hair" theorem requires measuring at least three different multipole moments.
+The black hole no-hair theorem refers to the claim that exterior spacetime of all astrophysical (Kerr) black holes is described only by two independent multipole moments – mass ($M$) and spin ($a$) (\cite{PhysRev.164.1776, PhysRevLett.26.331, 1972CMaPh..25..152H}).
+The quadrupole moment ($Q$) is not an independent degree of freedom.
+It is expressed in terms of spin as $Q = -Ma^2$.
+Testing the ”no-hair” theorem requires measuring the three different multipole moments.
 The size and shape of the black hole shadow are capable of measuring the mass, quadrupole and spin of the black hole and hence test the theorem observationally.
-We consider the parametrization of the Kerr quadrupole in terms of the parameter $\epsilon$ (called quadrupolar correction) as (\cite{2010ApJ...718..446J})
+We consider the parametrization of the Kerr quadrupole in terms of the parameter $\epsilon$ (called quadrupolar correction) as (\cite{2010ApJ...718..446J}),